sfuxy/lwHAL/README.md

 - support a new micro-controller platform from a supplier,
 - integration into a micro-controller operating system or IoT platform;

-Please, contact the lwHAL project owner S.Furlan for your customization queries.
+Please, contact the lwHAL project owner for your customization queries.

 ------------------------------------------------------------------------------------